 Fig. 3.
-Results of LSP MCC swarm simulation of He.
-Seed electrons are introduced with a constant density of $10^9~{\rm cm^{-3}}$ and initial temperature of 300 K (0.026 eV).
-Simulation is run with a constant electric field of 10 kV/cm up to $t=0.5~{\rm ns}$.
-Electric field is then shut off.
-Electron temperature T_e is plotted as a function of time.
-Electron temperature to seen to equilibrate on a timescale of several nanoseconds with the cold background neutrals.
+Results of LSP MCC swarm simulation of He at STP.
+Seed electrons are introduced with a constant density of $10^9 \text{ cm}^{-3}$ and initial temperature of 300 K (0.026 eV).
+The simulation is run with a constant electric field of 10 kV/cm up to t = 0.5 ns.
+The electric field is then shut off.
+Electron temperature $T_e$ is plotted as a function of time.
+The electron temperature to seen to equilibrate on a timescale of several ns with the cold background neutrals.